paathelb/paathelb.github.io/_pages/about.md

 ### Hobbies
 I love reading books while commuting.
 Currently I am reading the following books:
+- Called to Greatness
+- The Elements of Programming Style

+Finished:
 - The Structure of Scientific Revolutions
+- Co-Intelligence: Living and Working with AI
 - Zero to One
 - A Mind for Numbers
 - The Case for Faith
 - Relentless
-- Called to Greatness
-- The Elements of Programming Style

-Finished:
 - Thinking Fast and Slow
 - The Psychology of Money
 - Growing Deep in Faith